4 Tips to Select the Best Dry Powder Packaging

 • Plastic: Lightweight and flexible but may require additional barrier layers.

-• Glass: Excellent barrier for many products but can be heavy and fragile.
+• Glass: Provides excellent protection but can be heavy and fragile.

-• Metal: Provides excellent protection and is recyclable, but can be more expensive.
+• Metal: Offers superior protection and is recyclable, though typically more expensive.

 3. Consider Regulatory Compliance

-Mary Johnson, a compliance officer with extensive experience in food and drug packaging regulations, states, “Understanding the regulatory landscape for your industry will influence your choice of packaging.”
-Ensuring that your packaging complies with local and global regulations can save considerable time and resources in product development and marketing.
+Mary Johnson, a compliance officer with a wealth of experience in food and drug packaging regulations, remarks, “Comprehending the regulatory landscape for your industry will influence your packaging decision.”
+Ensuring that your packaging adheres to local and international regulations can save significant time and resources in both product development and marketing.

 Key Regulations to Consider